sdc-china/IDA-doc/_posts/2018-11-30-references-previous-release-notes.md

 ## Previous Release Notes

+### 24.0.8.1 - 10/10/2024

+#### Bug Fixes
+- [Pipeline] Fix wrong snapshot is used in pipeline steps.
+- [Container] Fix operator docker image security issues.

+### 24.0.8 - 09/27/2024

+#### Enhancements
+- [Testing] Able to update expected flow in Flow diagram.
+- [Testing] Display custom command change updater and update time in test case history.
+- [Container] Support container resources settings in CR.
+- [Container] Support SSL certification secret.

+#### Bug Fixes
+- [Testing] Fix actual flow for multiple nodes of the same linked process in a process.
+- [Testing] Fix blank diagram in test case report.
+- [Testing] Enable Record button even there's plugin compatibility warning.
+- [Checkstyle] Variables used by activities in subprocess throws wrong unused warnings.
+- [Pipeline] Fix the issue that cannot trigger the pipeline using REST API with another container and branch name.
+- [Comparison] Fix no artifacts are shown in the report, after clearing the "Modified by" filter.
+- [Operations Tool] Fix warning display issue for clean unnamed snapshots.
+- [Container] Fix Docker image security issues.

+#### Notes
+- There are database changes from 24.0.7 to 24.0.8, please use the new Migrate Database Schema page to execute migration scripts or ask DBA to execute the corresponding migration scripts.
+See new doc for Migrating IDA Application(https://sdc-china.github.io/IDA-doc/installation/installation-migrating-ida-application.html#migrate-database-schema-on-ida-startup).

 ### 24.0.7 - 08/29/2024
 #### Enhancements
 - [Testing] Draw the actual flow of sub processes in test report.